Security and safety features new to Windows Vista: Encryption

 BitLocker, formerly known as "Secure Startup", this feature offers full disk encryption for the system volume.
 Using the command-line utility, it is possible to encrypt additional volumes.
 Bitlocker utilizes a USB key or Trusted Platform Module (TPM) version 1.2 of the TCG specifications to store its encryption key.
 It ensures that the computer running Windows Vista starts in a known-good state, and it also protects data from unauthorized access.
 Data on the volume is encrypted with a Full Volume Encryption Key (FVEK), which is further encrypted with a Volume Master Key (VMK) and stored on the disk itself.
+Format in Windows Vista now writes zeros to the whole disk when a full format is performed; Windows XP and earlier releases of Windows do not write zeros when performing a full format.
+Moreover, format has been updated to be BitLocker-aware; performing a format of a BitLocker-protected partition will specifically destroy BitLocker key data.

 Windows Vista is the first Microsoft Windows operating system to offer native support for the TPM 1.2 by providing a set of APIs, commands, classes, and services for the use and management of the TPM.
 A new system service, referred to as TPM Base Services, enables the access to and sharing of TPM resources for developers who wish to build applications with support for the device.

 Encrypting File System (EFS) in Windows Vista can be used to encrypt the system page file and the per-user Offline Files cache.
 EFS is also more tightly integrated with enterprise Public Key Infrastructure (PKI), and supports using PKI-based key recovery, data recovery through EFS recovery certificates, or a combination of the two.
 There are also new Group Policies to require smart cards for EFS, enforce page file encryption, stipulate minimum key lengths for EFS, enforce encryption of the user's Documents folder, and prohibit self-signed certificates.
 The EFS encryption key cache can be cleared when a user locks his workstation or after a certain time limit.

 The EFS rekeying wizard allows the user to choose a certificate for EFS and to select and migrate existing files that will use the newly chosen certificate.
 Certificate Manager also allows users to export their EFS recovery certificates and private keys.
 Users are reminded to back up their EFS keys upon first use through a balloon notification.
 The rekeying wizard can also be used to migrate users in existing installations from software certificates to smart cards.
 The wizard can also be used by an administrator or users themselves in recovery situations.
 This method is more efficient than decrypting and reencrypting files.